ZChaoyv/A-Dual-Stream-UNet-with-Channel-Spatial-Attention-Interaction-for-Change-Detection/README.md

-# (DCSI-UNet) A-Dual-Stream-UNet-with-Channel-Spatial-Attention-Interaction-for-Change-Detection
+# (DCSI-UNet) A Dual-Stream UNet with Parallel Channel-Spatial Interaction and Aggregation for Change Detection
-A Dual Stream UNet with Channel Spatial Attention Interaction for Change Detection This repository contains the official implementation of the paper "A Dual Stream UNet with Channel Spatial Attention Interaction for Change Detection".
+A Dual-Stream UNet with Parallel Channel-Spatial Interaction and Aggregation for Change Detection This repository contains the official implementation of the paper "A Dual-Stream UNet with Parallel Channel-Spatial Interaction and Aggregation for Change Detection".
 The proposed method enhances change detection performance by leveraging a dual-stream UNet architecture combined with interactive channel-spatial attention mechanisms, effectively capturing both global context and local detail changes between bi-temporal images.
 Key Features
 Implementation of the dual-stream UNet backbone for parallel feature extraction from bi-temporal data Channel-spatial attention interaction modules to emphasize discriminative change-related features